reimagined/resolve/docs/api-reference.md

 }
 ```

-The object contains the parameters that the resolver accepts.
+The object contains parameters that the resolver accepts.

 ##### Example